tmoens/zfm-documentation/zf-development-practices/docs/documentation.md

 just copy the /site directory to the appropriate site directory on your server.

-FWIW, I add a deployment configuration in WebStorm for each document so that redeploying the site after updates is a breeze.
+FWIW, I add a deployment configuration in WebStorm for each document so that redeploying the site after updates is even easier.